-I loved the food in Thailand more than I loved the food I got to eat in any other country I visited in Asia.
-This was in large part due to Chiang Mai and all the food and beverages I consumed while there.
+I loved the food in Thailand more than I loved the food in any other country I visited in Asia.
+This was in large part due to Chiang Mai and everything I consumed while there.
+I want to share my list of restaurants with the best Chiang Mai food you’ll ever have.

-Outside of Paris and Italy, it was some of the best food I’ve had in my entire life.
+Outside of Paris and Italy, it was some of the best dishes I’ve eaten in my entire life.

 I’m going to keep the post short and sweet and to the point.
 Here are a list of my favorite restaurants and places I don’t think you should miss on a trip to Chiang Mai.